-(Section 106.03(1),(2),(4), F.S.)
+(Section 106.03(1), (2), and (4), Fla.
+Stat.)

-Form DS-DE 6, Appointment of Campaign Treasurer and Designation of Campaign Depository for Political Committees - This form must accompany the Statement of Organization and is effective when the campaign treasurer signs it and it is filed with the filing officer.
-(This appointment is considered "filed" only when the filing officer receives the form, not upon its mailing.)
+Form DS-DE 6, Appointment of Campaign Treasurer and Designation of Campaign Depository for Political Committees

+This form must accompany the Statement of Organization and is effective when signed by both the campaign treasurer and chairperson.
+The original document is filed with the filing officer.
+This appointment is considered "filed" only when the filing officer receives the original form (not upon its mailing) and determines that form is complete with original written signatures.